-The Muse was a goddess unknown to Ossian: and therefore he could not implore her assistance.
+The Muse was a goldess unknown to Ossian: and therefore he could not implore her assistance.
 But, supposing he had been acquainted with her, I think he might dispense with this ceremony.
-Invocation, critics say, gives faith to things, justifies what is marvellous, and confers dignity on the poet, by making him appear inspired.
+Invocation, critics say, gives faith to things, justifies what is

+At the end of the third volume of this work, Mr. McArthur has also given a translation from the Italian of the Abbé Cesarotti's Historical and Critical Dissertation, respecting the controversy on the Authenticity of Ossian's Poems; together with copious notes and observations. marvellous, and confers dignity on the poet, by making him appear inspired.
 As to the first, it may be said, that it rather creates disbelief.
 "We know, (say the Muses in Hesiod), how to relate many false-hoods which have the semblance of truth."

-At the end of the third volume of this work, Mr. M'Arthur has also given a translation from the Italian of the Abbé Cesarotti's Historical and Critical Dissertation, respecting the controversy on the Authenticity of Ossian's Poems; together with copious notes and observations.